Programming-Simplified-Community/CommunityBot/Docs/EnvironmentSetup.md

 Right now, **MySql** is used for our database.
 Which docker takes care of.
 If you aren't using docker, you will need to grab MySQL from their website:
 [Download](https://dev.mysql.com/downloads/mysql/)

+Your connection string can be updated using the steps [here](settings.md), except the keyname would be `ConnectionStrings:Default`.
+You can reference `appsettings.json` to see how to format the connection string.
+Please reference the [database](database.md) doc on more details for db setup.

 # Misc
 Make sure you have [Git](https://git-scm.com/downloads) installed on your machine!